rseah145/smw-term2/lesson_5/Practical.md

 <br>

 ### Manual synchronization instead of waiting for approved updates to be downloaded from Microsoft at the next synchronization process
+### By default, clients will check WSUS for updates every 22 hrs, to check for updates immediately, it has to be done manually

 #### From the practical slides